-Nonetheless, in an attempt to keep the 7-8 readers that I have, I’ll just give you a one-sentence summary: The complete madness that is the Thai-English transliteration stems primarily from the lack of understanding about how language works and secondarily from the lack of agreement as to whether a word should be transliterated to reflect its vernacular pronunciation or its etymology.
-[Then we have a whole group of people who believe the transliteration should be done in such a way that accommodates foreigners with no regards to the preservation of the original.]
+Nonetheless, in an attempt to keep the 7-8 readers that I have, I’ll just give you a one-sentence summary: The complete madness that is the romanization stems primarily from the blatant disregard for correctness and the lack of understanding about how language works and secondarily from the lack of agreement as to whether a word should be transliterated to reflect its vernacular pronunciation or its etymology.

 Back to the subject at hand — ลาบ.
 The issue here does not pertain to etymology, but the English representation of the long A vowel.

-I personally prefer the spelling Lap in strict compliance with the standard transliteration rules.
+I personally prefer the spelling Lap in strict compliance with the standard transliteration rules (lap kai is the RTGS romanization).
 But I do realize how unpopular this is.
 Apart from that, Laab (or Laap) is about as far as I’m willing to go.
-But I don’t prefer that, because — long story short — I don’t like the idea of reduplicating a vowel to signify lengthening.2
+But I don’t prefer that, because — long story short — I don’t like the idea of reduplicating a vowel to signify lengthening.
+2

 Lahb is not my first choice, but it doesn’t irritate the heck out of me (in some languages the H is one of those consonants that sometimes function in a vowel-like manner).
 However, the worst transliteration of this Thai word, ironically, happens to be the one with which you’re perhaps most familiar — Larb (or Larp).